e4och/js-101/README.md

 const button = document.querySelector("#button");
 button.addEventListener("click", ()=>{alert("Button was clicked")}, {once: true});

-//The event listener will only listen for once and after that it will stop.
+//The event listener will only listen for once and after that, it will stop.
 ```

 ## Event Listener Bubbling concept (Event bubbling)

-The event bubbling or the bubbling concept in event listener is a concept which involves the process of the control going from the closest element to the farthest element.
-For example, let’s say that we have a div called **`div1`**, and a div inside it called **`div2`** and another div inside it called **`div3`**.
-Now if we were to add event listeners to all of the **divs** with a callback which alerts some message, A click event on **`div3`** triggers the event listener attached to **`div3`**.
+The event bubbling, or the bubbling concept in event listener is a concept which involves the process of the control going from the closest element to the farthest element.
+For example, let’s say we have a div called **`div1`**, a div inside it called **`div2`** and another div inside it called **`div3`**.
+Now if we were to add event listeners to all of the **divs** with a callback that alerts some message, A click event on **`div3`** triggers the event listener attached to **`div3`**.
 The event then "**Bubbles up**" to **`div2`**, and its event listener is invoked if there is one.
 Finally, the event continues to bubble up to **`div1`**, and its event listener is invoked if one is attached.
 So this results in all the event listeners of the divs being triggered.
-This concepts is called Event Bubbling or Bubbling.
+This concept is called Event Bubbling or Bubbling.

 ### Example to demonstrate the bubbling concept